gchq/Palisade-services/resource-service/README.md

 }
 ```

-## Uploading resources to the backing store on service start-up
+## Uploading resources to the cache on service start-up

-It may be that some example resources may need to be added to the backing store before, for example, a test run of the Palisade system gets performed.
+It may be that some example resources may need to be added to the cache before, for example, a test run of the Palisade system gets performed.
 This is solved by using Spring to upload resource(s) to the service from a yaml file.
-An example of this can be seen in this [test-resource.yaml](src/contract-tests/resources/application-test-resource.yaml) file which adds the resource information to the backing store when the service starts up.
+An example of this can be seen in this [test-resource.yaml](src/contract-tests/resources/application-test-resource.yaml) file which adds the resource information to the cache when the service starts up.

 ## Database Entities and Structuring